Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure

 \subsection{Computational Complexity Analysis}

-During the online execution phase, the computational complexity is dominated by matrix-vector multiplications within the MLP-based actors, which scales as $\mathcal{O}(L \cdot D^2)$ where $L$ is the number of layers and $D$ is the hidden dimension.
-This complexity is strictly independent of the number of dynamic neighbors, which satisfies the real-time constraints required for 6G mission-critical tasks.
+During the online execution phase, computational complexity is dominated by matrix-vector multiplications within the MLP-based actors, scaling as $\mathcal{O}(L \cdot D^2)$ where $L$ is the number of layers and $D$ is the hidden dimension.
+This complexity is independent of the number of dynamic neighbors, satisfying the real-time constraints required for 6G mission-critical tasks.

-During the offline training phase, the complexity is primarily driven by the attention mechanism within the centralized critic.
+During the offline training phase, complexity is primarily driven by the attention mechanism within the centralized critic.
 For each agent, the TA-GAT module involves linear projections and scaled dot-product computations.
 For an ego-centric graph, this scales as $\mathcal{O}((|\mathcal{V}(t)| + |\mathcal{N}_k(t)|) \cdot D)$, where $|\mathcal{N}_k(t)|$ is the number of active neighbors.
-While the attention operation involves more intensive processing than simple MLPs, its execution is restricted to the centralized training server with substantial computational resources.
+While the attention operation involves more intensive processing than simple MLPs, its execution is restricted to the centralized training server with substantial resources.
 Consequently, TAG-MAPPO achieves an optimal trade-off by utilizing topology-aware reasoning offline to distill robust policies into efficient, lightweight actors for deployment.